 Only those jobs that make their scrupulous cut are posted on the FlexJobs site.

 For a modest fee, you get full access to their huge listing of jobs.
 But you can read all the truncated listings for free, so you’ll have an idea of what you’d be paying for first.
-There are more than 50 job categories, most of them professional-level.
+There are scores of job categories, most of them professional-level.

 Flexible Work Staffing Firms for Professionals